Clear Creek water or watershed scenery in Colorado

 Backup water

-If Clear Creek is high, muddy, or too busy, pivot to Boulder Creek for another quick Front Range trout option or to Bear Creek when you want a smaller corridor with a simpler half-day feel.
+If Clear Creek is high, muddy, or too busy, pivot to Boulder Creek for another quick Front Range trout option or to Bear Creek when you want a smaller area with a simpler half-day feel.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Verify current CPW statewide rules and any posted local restrictions for the exact Clear Creek reach you plan to fish.
 Do not apply Clear Creek Reservoir restrictions to the canyon without checking the source.

 Clear Creek Canyon Park